-- Level 1 Unadjusted quoted prices available in active markets that the Partnership has the ability to access for identical assets or liabilities. - Level 2 Quoted prices which are not considered to be active, or inputs that are observable (either directly or indirectly) for substantially the full term of the asset or liability. - Level 3 Prices, inputs or modeling techniques which are both significant to the fair value measurement and unobservable (supported by little or no market activity).

-[(Scenario #1) If after adopting in 2016 and retroactively applying ASU 2015-07, there are no other investments then delete the paragraphs highlighted in light blue in the Fund Valuations and Fair Vale Measurements footnote and Investments in Funds footnote and add:
+- Level 1 Unadjusted quoted prices available in active markets that the Partnership has the ability to access for identical assets or liabilities. - Level 2 Quoted prices which are not considered to be active, or inputs that are observable (either directly or indirectly) for substantially the full term of the asset or liability. - Level 3 Prices, inputs or modeling techniques which are both significant to the fair value measurement and unobservable (supported by little or no market activity). - (a) If after adopting and retroactively applying ASU 2015-07, there are no other investments then delete the paragraphs highlighted in blue in the Fund Valuations and Fair Vale Measurements footnote and Investments in Funds footnote and add:

-As a result of adopting ASU 2015-07, investments in Funds with a fair value of \$xxx,xxx,xxx are excluded from the fair value hierarchy as of December 31, 2016.
+Investments in Funds with a fair value of \$xxx,xxx,xxx are excluded from the fair value hierarchy as of December 31, 20XX.